 For many young people sporting competition is the first experienced through intra-house teams, form groups or in PE lessons.
-Level 1 of the Sainsbury's School Games will build on a school’s existing work to offer pupils a year-round programme of regular intra-school competition in a number of sports that culminate in a Sainsbury's School Games Day: the ultimate school sports day!
+This level of competition will build on a school’s existing work to offer pupils a year-round programme of regular intra-school competition in a number of sports that culminate in a Sainsbury's School Games Day.

 View a selection of case studies.
 Registered schools can access further Sainsbury's School Games case studies and resources by logging in.

-Inter-school competition for years 3 to 13.
-At this stage individuals and teams will be selected to represent their school in local inter-school competitions, many of which will be leagues.
+Inter-school competition is for years 3 to 13.
+At this stage individuals and teams will be selected to represent their school at inter-school competitions, many of which will be leagues.
 Schools will have the flexibility to decide which sports to enter but are encouraged to involve as many pupils as possible by creating breadth in the sports they offer and depth through the creation of additional teams.
-Sports delivered at Level 2 of the school games should follow the formats as designed by the National Governing Bodies of Sport.
-To access these formats click here.

-This is a national multi-sport event, in which the country’s most talented athletes of school age will complete if selected by a National Governing Body of Sport.
-This event will take place in high quality venues amongst a unique and vibrant atmosphere to replicate the world’s top sporting occasions.
-The event supports athletes development and acts as a stepping stone to further national and international competition.
-To find out more about Level 4 please visit www.2013schoolgames.com
+This is a national multi-sport event, in which the country’s most talented athletes of school age complete if selected by a National Governing Body.
+This event will take place in high quality venues amongst a unique and vibrant atmosphere and supports athletes development; acting as a stepping stone to further national and international competition.